 - 2 tablespoons Grand Marnier (optional)

-Continue to simmer for 8-10 minutes or until the rhubarb becomes tender.
+- Continue to simmer for 8-10 minutes or until the rhubarb becomes tender.
 If you would like to retain the chunky texture of rhubarb (like I do), only stir 2-3 times during cooking.
-More frequent stirring will create a smooth, mushy texture.
+More frequent stirring will create a smooth sauce.